arashjkh/Applied-Machine-Learning-UBC-course/README.md

 # Applied-Machine-Learning-course

-This repository will be updated soon . . .
+This repository is getting updated . . .